Wodan58/Go/src/endgame.md

 not play at H, because if black answers, the number of moves in *ko* will be odd, allowing black to make them even, by taking the white stone at H.

-After white did play at H and black answered, black could still have won the game, had he not played at B. The move at B had acquired the same value as a move at D and that means there was no hurry to play either one of them.
+After white did play at H and black answered, black could have won the game, had he not played at B. The move at B had acquired the same value as a move at D and that means there was no hurry to play either one of them.
 Black could have taken the stone at the bottom.
 That would even the number of moves in a *ko* and allow black to become victorious.

 \newpage

-## 1.19 Glossary
+## 1.22 Glossary

 #### Sente